mazar-farran/hdc_firmware/USAGE.md

 TODO: Jitter from the main feed writing to disk can make the video choppy.
 Redirecting the normal image stream to /tmp/recording during a preview session may mitigate this.

+## 2nd drive recording and waiting for GNSS Lock

+config.json contains configuration parameters for the 2nd recording location.

+"output2" - Location of where else to record frames.
+By default this is "/media/usb0/recording/" "minfreespace2" - Minimum free space to leave on the 2nd location.
+By default this is 32000000 "gpsLockCheckDir" - Where to check for the GPS to be ready.
+If unspecified, it doesn't look and records images in the 2nd location immediately.
+The default location of gnss to write its ready file is "/tmp/GPS_READY" So gpsLockCheckDir should be set to that if gnss-logger configuration is unchanged.